aslanvaroqua/docker-lakeswt/README.md

 # qgis-vice
-Docker build for running QGIS in CyVerse VICE
+Docker build for running QGIS in CyVerse VICE on AWS ( tswetnam/ubuntu-xfce + aws )

 To run locally: